How to fill out our customer layout form, Google sheets version on your laptop/desktop.

-In order to accurately capture what each individual conversion entails we've come up with the customer layout form.
-This is an interactive Excel document which allows you to enter what components you want where, the dimensions of the van and then it will give you a rough idea what components you're going to need.
+In order to accurately capture what each individual conversion might require we've come up with the latest version of our customer layout form.
+This is an interactive Google sheets document that allows you to enter what components you want where the dimensions of the van and then it will give you a rough idea of what components you're going to need.

-We use this in conjunction with our quotes tool to allow you to see what you'll need for your conversion and how much it will cost.
+We use this alongside our website to allow you to see what you'll need for your conversion and how much it will cost.
 Then once you're happy with this, you can send it through to us.
 We will then check it all matches up and start processing your order.

-This video gives you a breif overview. for more detailed advice, see the walkthrough below.
+This video gives you a brief overview. for more detailed advice, see the walkthrough below.

-Step 1a download our customer layout form. (by clicking the text to the left).
+Step 1a Open a customer layout form and click the "make a copy button" Customer layout form. (by clicking the text to the left).

-Step 3 - Fill our your name in cell W4, your vehicle make model and wheelbase in cell T6 (unintended coincidence) and the last two digits of the year the vehicle was registered in cell T7.
-Select cell X7 and pick whether you have a smart alternator fitted to your vehicle, with the Yes, no or not sure.
+Step 3 - Also, Fill out your name in cell W7, your vehicle make, model and wheelbase in cell T9 and the four-digit year that the vehicle was registered in cell T10.
+Select cell X10 and pick whether you have a smart alternator fitted to your vehicle, with the Yes, no or not sure.
 (If you're not sure you can use this test to see.
 What is a smart alternator and have I got one?)

 Step 4 - You will be presented with a sample layout for a side conversion in a transporter.
 This is simply to display how the form might look when it's filled out.
 To begin your own custom layout highlight the cells as below and press the "delete" key on your keyboard, this gives you a blank layout.